carpentries-incubator/genome-mining/_episodes/04-bigscape.md

 And because the names are somewhat cryptic, they could be repeated, so we will rename the `gbks` for them to include the genome name.

-Copy the following script to a file named `change-name.sh` using `nano`:
+Copy the following script to a file named `change-names.sh` using `nano`:
 ~~~
 # This script is to rename the antiSMASH gbks for them to include the species and strain names, taken from the directory name.
 # The argument it requires is the name of the directory with the AntiSMASH output, which must NOT contain a slash at the end.